Azure-Samples/communication-services-javascript-quickstarts/ui-library-click-to-call/README.md

 ## The React application
 <img src="./media/splash-screen-react.png" width=450px>

-To setup the completed `react` project, In the `ui-library-click-to-call` directory, run:
+To setup the completed `React` project, In the `ui-library-click-to-call` directory, run:

 ### `npm install`